Where to Stay in Boston First Time: Best Areas & Neighborhoods

 Stay in Beacon Hill if you want to stay in one of the wealthiest parts of Boston; you want to see the Massachusetts State House or the old Charles Street Jail.

-Best places to stay in Beacon Hill:
+Best places to stay in Boston in Beacon Hill:

 🔍MORE HOTELS IN BEACON HILL